 How to gain a Class 1 medical certificate

 Anyone wishing to train for a commercial or airline transport pilot's licence will need to obtain an initial Class 1 medical certificate as part of the licensing requirements.
+Please note that only one EU medical certificate may be held at any one time.

 The assessment process for initial applicants can be found on our Guidance for Applicants for Initial Medical Certificates in the UK flow chart.